juhoinkinen/Annif-wiki/Getting-started.md

 # Install Annif

 First you need to install Annif.
-Clone this repository and follow the instructions in the top level README file.
+Follow the instructions in the top level [README](https://github.com/NatLibFi/Annif/blob/master/README.md) file.

 # Define projects and backends